saharbueno/vara-intern-assignment/README.md

 ### [Want to get started and install right away?
 Click here!](#install-run)

 ## Description
-A full-stack web application that imports environmental data from Google Sheets of a small-scale food processing plant and generates interactive charts in the frontend.
+A full-stack web application that imports environmental data from Google Sheets of a small-scale food processing plant and generates interactive charts in the front end.
 The dashboard will showcase the current environmental metrics of the plant, providing insights into various aspects of its operations.

 ## Built With
 <p align="center">
-❀ HTML ❀ CSS ❀ JavaScript ❀ Tailwind CSS ❀ Bootstrap Icons ❀ Chart.js ❀ Google Sheets API ❀ Node.js ❀ Express.js ❀ Font Awesome ❀ OAuth 2.0 ❀
+❀ HTML/Handlebars ❀ JavaScript ❀ Node.js ❀ Express.js ❀ Tailwind CSS ❀ Chart.js ❀ Google Sheets API ❀ OAuth 2.0 ❀ Bootstrap Icons ❀
 </p>

 ## Features